primesoft-group/oneconnexx-docs/_pages/addins/en/webconnect.md

 netsh http add urlacl url=http://+:8355/webconnect/ user=domain\user
 ```

-This command grants the user domain \ user the authorization to listen to the URL / webconnect on port 8355.
+This command grants the user domain\user the authorization to listen to the URL /webconnect on port 8355.
 Important: The URL in the baseAddress parameter must exactly match the specified URL, including the + sign instead of the host name!